Leslee Dart

 Leslee Dart is an American publicist and entrepreneur.
 She is the founder and co-CEO of the Dart Group, now known as 42West, which prior to its 2017 acquisition was the largest independently-owned public relations firm in the entertainment industry.

 Dart's work has been focused on both actors and filmmakers since the start of her career.
 She has represented actors including Meryl Streep, Nicole Kidman, Daniel Day-Lewis, Tom Hanks, and Jessica Lange, and directors Martin Scorsese, Francis Ford Coppola, Jonathan Demme, Mike Nichols, and Sydney Pollack.
-Her longtime work with Woody Allen became a source of controversy in the wake of his alleged sexual assault.
 Dart directed the publicity campaigns for the Academy Award-winning films Lincoln, No Country for Old Men, The Departed and Chicago, among others.
+Her longtime work with Woody Allen became a source of controversy in the wake of his alleged sexual abuse.

 Early life and education

 An only child, Dart was born and raised in Los Angeles.
 She attended the University of Southern California, where she initially studied fine arts.
 After her father suggested she consider journalism or public relations, she enrolled at the USC School for Communications.
 She graduated with a degree in public relations in 1976.